 This was one of my favourite places on the trip, it was such a good feeling to be able to relax in the warm pools after being stuck in the van for ages!

-Day 8: Katherine to Darwin 318km (197 mi)
+Day 8: Katherine to Darwin

-The last part of the Adelaide to Darwin road trip is short compared to the rest of it, as you head to Darwin.
+The last part of driving from Adelaide to Darwin is short compared to the rest of it, as you head to Darwin.
 You have a few options here regarding what you see and do.

 It’s really up to what you do.
 I didn’t visit Kakadu or Litchfield and slightly regret it.
 So, maybe it’s worth doing this.
 The alternative is to do it via a tour or another after you’ve reached Darwin.

 You can take a helicopter ride around the gorge or go on a boat ride, but they are quite pricey and not exactly within a backpacker’s budget!

 How much does an Adelaide to Darwin road trip cost?

-How much an Adelaide to Darwin road trip costs is entirely dependant upon how you do it.
-The price will be higher if you stay in hostels opposed to sleeping in a tent or campervan.
+How much an Adelaide to Darwin road trip costs is entirely dependent upon how you do it.
+The price will be higher if you stay in hostels as opposed to sleeping in a tent or campervan.

 One good thing to note is that driving from Adelaide to Darwin is one of the longer road trips in Australia.
 At 3,027 km (1,881 miles), it’s anything but short!
 That said, the distance just makes this road more epic and you really do get a sense of accomplishment once you’ve finished it!